ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-get-query-statistics.java.markdown

-# Session: Querying: How to Get Query Statistics
+# Get Query Statistics

-Query statistics can provide important information about a query like duration, total number of results, staleness information, etc. To access statistics use the `statistics` method.
+Query statistics can provide important information about a query like duration, total number of results, staleness information, etc.
+To access statistics use the `statistics` method.

+## Example

+{CODE:java stats_3@ClientApi\Session\Querying\HowToGetQueryStatistics.java /}

 ## Syntax